MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/merge-folders-files.md

 ### Drag and drop a changeset into the Tracking Changeset window

-1. In **Source Control Explorer**, select either a branch, a folder, or a file that is contained within a branch.
+1. In Source Control Explorer, select either a branch, a folder, or a file that is contained within a branch.

 2. Right-click the selected item and select **View History**.